iotrvc/reset/README.md

 USE LAPTOP OR COMPUTER TO PERFORM BELOW STEPS.
 DO NOT USE MOBILE DEVICES!

-If app isn’t running right or you want to flash new app you need to set photon into SAFE MODE

 1. Open up Chrome web browser and go to [https://www.particle.io/](https://www.particle.io/)
 1. Login